MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 ## Delete a video summary

 Deleting the video summary is as simple as selecting DEL Delete Video Summary, using the same parameters, and selecting **Send**.

+---

+## Troubleshooting

+### Unable to connect Azure Open AI

+### Generate summary doesn't appear

+You might not have connected your Azure OpenAI account to the Azure AI Video Indexer account correctly.

+### Couldn't generate summary

+- You need to add content filters to the deployment to avoid showing harmful content.
+Go back to the Azure OpenAI studio and add filters to your deployment.
+- If you created a permissive content filter for content that has sensitive or harmful content, edit the sensitive content out of the video and try again.
+- You might not have asked for a transcript or there might not be enough information generated during the indexing process.
+- You may be using an advanced preset.
+- The video may not have enough audio in it to create a transform.

+### Unable to use a model deployment or deployment missing

+- You might not have created a deployment.
+- Someone may have changed or deleted the deployed model.

+### Throttling

+There may be too many requests being sent to VI.
+Wait for a few minutes and try again.